“Where’s My Ballot?” is a way of tracking your Vote by Mail

 myself and it is too late to send it in the mail?

-same household to return your ballot.
-On the return envelope, you
+You may authorize any person to return your ballot.
+On the return

-must sign your name and print the name of the person you are
+envelope, you must sign your name and print the name of the

 If I lose the Vote by Mail ballot sent to me, can I get another

 Yes.
-Call the San Mateo County Registration & Elections Division
+Call/Text the San Mateo County Registration & Elections